Welcome to my site!

 By Appointment at other times.

 I am generally on campus during normal working hours on weekdays throughout the semester.
-Email me if you’d like an appointment to meet with me.
+Email me if you’d like an appointment to meet with me outside scheduled office hours.

 Some professional hats I wear: